ConnorDonegan/drat/README.md

-## personal `drat` repository for my R packages
+## repository for my R packages

-This repository holds R packages for downloading from R. Presently, any package found here is under development, not yet ready for use, and probably not available for Windows users.
+This repository holds R packages for downloading from R.

 ## basic usage

-To install an R package found in this repository, use `install.packages` as usual but set the repository to "https://connordonegan.github.io/drat", as in:
+To install an R package found in this repository, use:
 ```
-install.packages("geostan", repo = "https://connordonegan.github.io/drat")
+if (!require(drat)) install.packages("drat")
+drat::addRepo("connordonegan")
+install.packages("geostan")
 ```